Home Insurance FAQs

 Things to tell us about

-What do I need to specify on my policy and what will happen if I don't?
+What do I need to specify on my policy?

 How do I make a change to my cover?

 You must tell us about changes like moving home, renovations, renting or leaving your property unoccupied.
-Please refer to the "Keeping your policy up to date" section of the policy book for the full list and details of when the policy must be updated and how to do this.
+Please refer to the "Keeping your policy up to date" section of the policy book.
+It'll have the full list of when you need to update the policy.

 If I claim for a specified item, do I need to tell you about the replacement?

-If you lose or damage a specified item and is replaced as part of a claim, we will remove the item from the policy as it will no longer require cover.
-If the replacement is over the unspecified limit, you will need to specify the new item with our Customer Services Department.
-If the claim is validated and you receive vouchers or a cash settlement and choose NOT to replace the item you will not need to take any action.
+If you lose or damage a specified item we'll remove it from the policy as part of the claims process as it'll no longer need cover.
+If the replacement is worth over £1,000, you must specify the new item with our Customer Services Department.
+You won't need to take any action if the claim is validated and you receive vouchers or a cash settlement and choose NOT to replace the item.

 show more